 We ask that you familiarize yourself with our detailed booking instructions and conditions.

+Risk is an inherent part of all mountain activities.
+We strive to manage and reduce it however, it is impossible to totally eliminate.
+Learn more about our safety and risk management approach here.
 Please note that you will be required to sign our waiver before commencing the program.
 Please view our sample waiver copy.

-There are two basic types of insurance that most travelers need to consider: Medical and Cancellation/Trip Interruption Insurance.
+There are two basic types of insurance that most travellers need to consider: Medical and Cancellation/Trip Interruption Insurance.
 We offer our guests coverage for both and highly recommend you purchase it.

 Emergency Medical Expenses Insurance:

 It is wise to ensure that your health plan will cover you in case of illness or accident during your trip.
 Obtain extra coverage if necessary.
-There is no charge for rescue in the national and provincial parks, however costs such as air or ground transportation, long term care and other services are not covered.
+There is no charge for rescue in the national and provincial parks, however, costs such as air or ground transportation, long-term care, and other services are not covered.

 Cancellation/Trip Interruption Insurance:

-We recognize that our guests’ schedules may change for many reasons; business, family, flight delays, injuries and other unplanned events.
-For these eventualities the Trip Cancellation/Interruption insurance is a great way to protect your investment.
+We recognize that our guests’ schedules may change for many reasons; business, family, flight delays, injuries, and other unplanned events.
+For these eventualities, Trip Cancellation/Interruption insurance is a great way to protect your investment.

 For all your travel insurance requirements we recommend the Simpson Group.
-This agency offers a wide range of travel insurance options including Trip Cancellation/Interruption, Travel Medical and Personal Effect Loss for Canadian Travelers.
+This agency offers a wide range of travel insurance options including Trip Cancellation/Interruption, Travel Medical, and Personal Effect Loss for Canadian Travelers.
 We highly recommend purchasing this insurance.
 For more information and to purchase a plan, visit the Simpson Group’s website.

 Please note that this coverage is for Canadian residents only.
-For guests who are not from Canada and who are interested in the ‘Visitors to Canada’ insurance package please contact the Simpson Group directly at JSimpson@simpson-group.com and reference your Yamnuska Mountain Adventure’s trip.
+For guests who are not from Canada and who are interested in the ‘Visitors to Canada’ insurance package please contact the Simpson Group directly at JSimpson@simpson-group.com and reference your Yamnuska Mountain Adventure trip.